The Normans were descendants of Vikings who settled in Frankish territories of modern-day Normandy in the early 10th century.

 The conquered territory was later claimed from Norman lords by King Henry of England, effectively becoming a part of the English crown.

-Consequently, William led a Norman army in 1072 and conquered entire Scotland.
+Consequently, William led a Norman army in 1072 and conquered the entire Scotland.
 Norman nobility also came with William, building castles all over the country to secure the Norman hold.

 They mostly confined their hold by the Welsh Marches in the south of Wales and didn’t proceed.

-This changed during the reign of William II of England who led a large-scale Norman invasion into Wales between 1081 and 1094.
+This changed during the reign of William II of England who led a large-scale Norman invasion of Wales between 1081 and 1094.